KeyboardNerd/clairlab/onboarding.md

 Once we know how vulnerability sources report their vulnerabilities, and the meaning of **Namespaced Feature**, **feature**, **namespace**, and how are they related vulnerabilities, we can start to see how are they extracted from a **container image**.

 ### What is a Container Image?
 A container image is a file system that's designed for usage with container.
-Most people use Docker Container Image using *union filesystem* by `AUFS` or `overlay` drivers.
+It contains several layer blobs.

 ### How does it extract Namespaced Features from one-Layer container image?
 Let's start from a simple example, one layer, no *union filesystem*.